sarkeranik/LibraryManagementSystem/README.md

 # To setup the project in your local download the repo, clear the build files, rebuild and run.
 -- Athenticate with "/api/Books/authenticate" endpoint with Username = "test", Password = "test"
+-- Copy the response token and paste it on Swagger Authorise field.
+-- Use the endpoint.